 The media has been saturated with how some well-known teachers only teach about a life of prosperity as children of God.
 John Piper calls it a formula that these teachers create for their listeners that include how fasting, praying and tithing will allow you to gain the prosperity hoped for.
 However, what these teachers are missing is not only that tithing, fasting and praying should never be used as merely a way to gain materialistic wealth, but a way to gain spiritual wealth.
 Yes, God shall supply all our needs according to his riches in glory by Christ Jesus (Philippians 4:19).
 Yes, if we seek first the kingdom of God and His righteousness, and all these things shall be added to us (Matthew 6:33).
 Yes, if we honor God with our first-fruits, our barns (bank accounts) will be filled with plenty (Proverbs 3:10).
 All of these scriptures are promises for us because we are children of God.
-However, worldly gain cannot be our basis for serving the Lord.
-Our true foundation for being in a relationship with God comes from our faith in what Jesus did for us on the cross and everything else that comes with being a child of God is incredible but means nothing if we don’t love God first.
+However, worldly gain can’t be our basis for serving the Lord.
+Our true foundation for being in a relationship with God comes from our faith in what Jesus did for us on the cross.
+Everything else that comes with being a child of God is incredible but means nothing if we don’t love God first.

 “Yes, all the things I once thought were so important are gone from my life.
 Compared to the high privilege of knowing Christ Jesus as my Master, firsthand, everything I once thought I had going for me is insignificant—dog dung.
 I’ve dumped it all in the trash so that I could embrace Christ and be embraced by him.
 I didn’t want some petty, inferior brand of righteousness that comes from keeping a list of rules when I could get the robust kind that comes from trusting Christ—God’s righteousness.”
 (Philippians 3:8-9 MSG)

 Our faith and love in Him causes us to pray, tithe, love our neighbors, fast, and rejoice while we suffer (Philippians 4:4).
-God does not promise prosperity every moment in our lives, this life comes with guaranteed trials, tribulations- moments we almost throw in the towel (John 16:33).
+God does not promise prosperity every moment in our lives, this life comes with guaranteed trials, tribulations and moments we almost throw in the towel (John 16:33).
 But the joy, unspeakable joy (Psalm 30:5), that we gain as believers in the only true and living God makes everything else inferior.

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”
 (James 1:2-4 NIV)